AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/firewall/firewall.md

 If enabled, this feature notifies you when an app tries to break one of the Firewall rules set for that app (for example, to access mobile data when it shouldn’t).
 You can turn notifications on and off for all apps or for each app separately.

-Tap the notification to access the app’s Firewall settings, or disable all Firewall rules for that app by tapping the corresponding button in the notification.
-You can also mute all notifications for the app by tapping the *Mute* button in the notification for that app.
+Tap the notification to access the app’s Firewall settings, or temporary disable all Firewall rules for that app by tapping the corresponding button in the notification.
+You can also mute all Firewall notifications for the app by tapping the *Mute* button in the notification for that app.

 Note that if notifications for multiple apps would be displayed, they will be bundled into a single notification instead.